MihaiBobeica/WireguardP2P/README.md

-# WireGuardP2P — Seamless Peer-to-Peer WireGuard Connections Behind NAT
+# WireGuardP2P — Simple Seamless Peer-to-Peer WireGuard Connections Behind NAT

 Setting up a WireGuard VPN can be a headache when your devices are behind NATs or firewalls that block incoming connections — a common scenario with networks you don’t control, such as those using CG-NAT (typical for many mobile or ISP setups).